Largest Baseball Families

 Leiter (5)[edit]

 Al Leiter was a two-time All-Star while his brother Mark Leiter won 65 games in the majors.
 A third brother, Kurt Leiter, played in the minors.
-Mark's son Mark Leiter Jr. made the major leagues while Al's son Jack Leiter was a top draft pick.
+Mark's son, Mark Leiter Jr., and Al's son, Jack Leiter, both made the major leagues, making it the first time that two brothers who played in the majors leagues both had a son who reached the majors as well.

 Leysner/Wout (5)[edit]